gitter-badger/scel-dev.org/index.md

 ---

 Welcome to the Smart Campus Energy Lab (SCEL) lab developer website.
-If you are new to the lab, check out the page about getting started.
+If you are new to the lab, check out the page about [getting started](http://scel-dev.com/getting-started/)